bayeslife/visualization-story/README.md

-# Story
+# Storyline

-This is a mechanism to have a visualization where the user interacts with a d3 model.
+This is a mechanism to have a visualization where the user interacts with a d3 model as a series of related frames each with any number of timed or event driven events.

 ## Run